 For now, Google Meet hasn’t come up with an ideal solution, but there is a couple workarounds you can try.
 In this article, you’ll learn all about the various options available.
 The next time you start a meeting with a YouTube clip, everyone will be able to hear it.

 Google Presentations with PC Sound

 Preparing for an online work meeting is slightly different from doing it in the office, mainly because you have to ensure all the technical prerequisites are in order.
 If you’re a Windows user, you can ensure that the instructional video you’ve prepared has the accompanying audio or share other videos, animations, gifs, music, and more in your meetings.

-Currently, you have two options.
+Currently, you have three options.
 You can change the microphone settings in Windows 10 and Google Meets or use the “Present” option in Google Meets on Chrome.
 The “Present a Chrome tab” feature was “fully” released in May of 2021.
 Here are your options.

 Option 1: Adjust Microphone Settings to Share Audio in Google Meet